0xtheak/meal_app/README.md

 ## Features
 - Search for meals by name
-- View meal details and ingredients
+- View meal details and recipes
-- Mark meals as favorites
+- Mark meals as favourites
 - Responsive design for all devices

 ## Getting Started